MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/skype-room-systems-v2-0.md

 ## Plan for adoption and change management

 Skype Room Systems v2 systems introduce new capabilities to your users.
-It’s important that you recognize that this will be a change for your users, and you should ensure your campaign identifies the benefits the new system will have for your users and the key talking points team leads can use to discuss with their teams.
+It’s important that you recognize that this will be a change for your users, and you should ensure your campaign identifies the benefits the new system will have for your users and the key talking points leads can use to discuss with their teams.

+Consider scheduling show-and-tell events and poster drops at each site to inform your users of the new capabilities.
+You might also create in-room “quick start guides.”
+Consider finding a meetings champion on each site who can help others get up to speed and start using the devices.